taylor-training-courses/git-going-fast-course/setup/linux/Linux-Mint.md

 ## Configration

+Git requires a bit of configuration before allowing us to do very much with it.

 ### Minimal Settings

 Set the Git user's name and email - this will be included with every commit (change) made by you.